bockmancheung/bockmancheung.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal webpage!
-I am Bockman Cheung, a first year UCLA math undergraduate.
-Outside of Math, I am very involved in supporting the cause of Palestian struggles (activism), and piano playing (my interest lies in Bach and Beethoven, and I am also looking into modern/contemporary music such as Schoenberg recently).
+Welcome to Bock-Man Cheung's webpage!
+I am a first year UCLA math undergraduate.
+Outside of math, I am very involved in supporting the cause of Palestian struggles (activism), piano playing (my interest lies in Bach and Beethoven, and I am also looking into modern/contemporary music such as Schoenberg recently), and writing (opinion articles and journalism).

 Mathematics
 ------